OldManUmby/Sundered-Shadows/Manuscript/Dev Notes.md

 ## Time

 Time within the game is divided into segments, each with its usage.
 A segment's duration is approximate and non-tactical; no exact measurements exist.
-The gamemaster determines each segment according to the situation and the character's actions.
+The shadowmaster determines each segment according to the situation and the character's actions.
 However, most actions live in the moment, and only a few extend into other segments.
 A moment is fleeting, lasting seconds, while an interval lasts minutes.
 A period lasts hours, while downtime can last days or longer.

 :: Table | Time Segements